-The 259,322 cys dredge and 11.1 acres sediment disposal at Salt Creek; approximately 18.5 acres of sediment disposal at Spaniard Creek; and 778,330 cy dredge and approximately 48.1 acres of sediment disposal at Sandtown Bottom will have major permanent adverse impacts on the state's wildlife management areas because they occur in the McClellan-Kerr WMA in the Webbers Fall and Robert S. Kerr portions.
+The 259,322 cys dredge and 11.1 acres sediment disposal at Salt Creek; approximately 18.5 acres of sediment disposal at Spaniard Creek; and 778,330 cy dredge and approximately 48.1 acres of sediment disposal at Sandtown Bottom will have moderate permanent adverse impacts on the state's wildlife management areas because they occur in the McClellan-Kerr WMA in the Webbers Fall and Robert S. Kerr portions.
+Approximately 26.2 acres of the state's wildlife management area were terrestrial and wetland habitat that requires mitigation (see Section 4.19).